Dark-knight-09/Docker_files/Getting started with docker.md

 Note: when containers are deployed they are deployed in bridge network by default.
 > docker network ls // list all networks
 > docker network inspect [network_name] // inspect network

+#network types in VMs and containers
+1. bridge
+2. host only
+3. NAT
+4. overlays
+5. macvlan

+NAT (Network Address Translation): In a NAT network, the guest systems share the host's IP address.
+The host system performs network address translation: it receives network traffic destined for each guest system and forwards it to the correct recipient.
+This allows the guest systems to connect to the internet, but they are not directly accessible from the host's network.
+For example, if you have 4 guest systems using NAT, they can all access the internet, but they cannot communicate with each other or with the host system unless port forwarding rules are set up.

+Bridged: In a bridged network, each guest system is connected directly to the physical network that the host system is connected to.
+Each guest system gets its own IP address on the host's network.
+This allows the guest systems to communicate with each other, with the host system, and with other devices on the network.
+For example, if you have 4 guest systems using a bridged network, they can all access the internet and communicate with each other and with the host system.

+Host-Only: In a host-only network, the guest systems can communicate with each other and with the host system, but they cannot access the internet.
+This is useful for creating a network of guest systems that is isolated from the host's physical network and the internet.
+For example, if you have 4 guest systems using a host-only network, they can communicate with each other and with the host system, but they cannot access the internet.

+Overlay: An overlay network is a virtual network that is created on top of an existing network.
+It allows containers to communicate with each other across multiple hosts.
+This is useful for creating a network of containers that can communicate with each other, even if they are running on different hosts.

+Macvlan: A macvlan network allows containers to have their own MAC addresses and IP addresses on the physical network.
+This is useful for creating a network of containers that are directly accessible from the host's network.

 to create a persistance disk
 > docker volume create [volume_name]